Mercy Hospital (St. Petersburg, Florida): Operation

 Most of the time, the Mercy Hospital was short staffed and did not have the necessary equipment to offer service to the black community.
 Nonetheless, Mercy Hospital was a family and everyone gave maximum effort while doing their job.
 Service was their motto and so they offered compassionate and quality health care to the community's African-Americans.
 Housekeepers kept the place very clean to avoid the spread of diseases.
 The pharmacist ordered medications the hospital needed and made sure they were properly prepared.
 The kitchen staff made sure the meals were always warm and ready for the patients.
 Finally, and most importantly, volunteers worked very hard without pay; the volunteers assisted by greeting visitors, keeping the patients company, answering phones, as well as many other tasks.

 During the mid-1940s Mercy Hospital did not meet the standards of other (white) hospitals.
 In 1959 alone, Mercy admitted around 2,764 patients and performed more than 480 surgeries, but still it was not enough.
 The white hospitals were always larger, counted with more funds for staff and had better medical equipment.
 In 1948, thanks to Dr. Timberlake's remarks about how pitiful the facility was, a 15,000-foot addition that cost about $212,742 was built for Mercy, which added more space for beds, now totaling fifty-five.
 Obviously, this was not enough to efficiently treat the African-American population of St. Petersburg at that time.
 Despite Dr. Edward Cole's remarks of the hospital having no pharmacy, poor laboratories, inefficient x-ray equipment, no room for the recovery of patients, and no physical therapy service to a newspaper, the city council refuted the proposed $1.7 million addition to it in 1960.
 It was not until blacks got tired of the "separate but equal" doctrine when the city wanted to build an additional wing for black patients at Mound Park that Mercy Hospital was integrated.
-Mrs. Altamease Chapman was the first black to be allowed in and treated in Mount Park on February 26, 1961 by Dr. Fred Alsup.
+Mrs. Altamease Chapman was the first black to be allowed in and treated in Mound Park on February 26, 1961 by Dr. Fred Alsup.
 However, she was sent to the last available room in the surgery section to be operated on from phlebitis in her left leg.
 Then, in 1962 Mercy Hospital experienced an $865,000 expansion.
 This addition added three one-floor wings, more beds totaling seventy-eight now, obstetric and surgery departments, two operating rooms, one recovery room and a very large pediatric department 9.